 Kale Salad with Avocado Caesar Dressing

 This Broccoli Pasta Salad is the perfect easy side dish for summer barbecues, potlucks and picnics.
-Made with broccoli, red grapes, pecans, feta, dried cranberries and a homemade Poppyseed dressing.
+With two delicious variations to choose from with fresh broccoli, crispy cucumber and either red grapes, pecans, feta, dried cranberries tossed in a creamy homemade Poppyseed dressing or with a creamy avocado dressing.
 Gluten-free, vegan, dairy-free with grain-free paleo-friendly options.

 - 8 oz dried gluten-free pasta , use any gluten-free or grain free pasta brand you like, but if you are paleo these from Jovial, or Almond Love for Keto or Cappello's grain-free pasta.
 If you are looking for a chickpea or lentil based pasta, you can use Banza pasta shells that are made with chickpeas.